djreisch/BAASK/README.md

-# ---- Batch Activator for Steam Games ----
+# ---- Batch Auto Activator for Steam Games ----

-##Batch Activator for Steam Games (BASK) can activate keys automatically to your steam account.
+##Batch Auto Activator for Steam Games (BAASK) can activate keys automatically to your steam account.

 <br /><br />